sflan02/sflan02/README.md

 - 👋 Hi, I’m @sflan02
-- 👀 I’m interested in data analytics and data science.
-- 🌱 I’m currently learning C++, Python and R.
+- 🌱 I’m primarily using Python to code these days
-- 💞️ I’m looking to collaborate on data analytics projects.
+-  I’m looking to collaborate on data analytics and machine learning projects.
-- 📫 How to reach me, smflanagan01@gmail.com
+-  Looking for help?
+Email me @ smflanagan01@gmail.com

 <!---
 sflan02/sflan02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.